 Check: Mail your check and a completed application to the Trust.
 When adding to an existing account, send your check with an Invest-By-Mail form detached from your last statement.
-Make your check payable to: Northeast Investors Trust and mail to 125 High Street, Suite 1802, Boston, MA, 02110.
-Telephone: Call 1-800-225-6704.
-You may make purchases for your already existing account via the telephone.
+Make your check payable to: Northeast Investors Trust and mail to 125 High Street, Suite telephone.
 The trade will be processed on the same day if received prior to the close of the New York Stock Exchange.
 A trade confirmation is generated and mailed the following business day.
 Your check or electronic fund transfer (EFT) payment must be received within 14 days of the transaction.
-Online: You may establish online access to your existing account at www.northeastinvestors.com through which the purchase of additional shares (excluding IRAs) can be executed.
-Your payment will be automatically debited from your associated bank account via electronic funds transfer.
-AIP: You may make purchases to your already existing account via EFT from your eligible bank account by utilizing the Automated Investment Plan (AIP) feature.
-Mail or fax to (617)742-5666 your completed AIP form obtained from the Trust's website along with a voided check and the Trust will automatically purchase shares based on your desired schedule and amount.
-Shareholders can also set up AIPs online.
-Financial Intermediary: Contact a financial intermediary who will execute the transaction on your behalf.
-Please note that your financial intermediary may charge fees or commissions for these transactions.